its-adamma/MO/README.md

 <p align="center"><img src="/static/img/mask_logo.png">
 <h1>Masks On Demand</h1></p>

 <p> Masks On Demand connects Bay Area physicians to free PPE (personal protective equipment), delivery included.
-This full-stack web app streamlines requests for masks, allowing a small but might organization to more effectively curb the spread of COVID-19 in its community.
+This full-stack web app streamlines requests for masks, allowing a small but mighty organization to more effectively curb the spread of COVID-19 in its community.

 <p>Mask Oakland is a primarily queer, trans, disabled, and POC lead organization, originally created to provide relief via free KN95 respirator masks for marginalized communities during fire season.
 A severe mask shortage occurred in Spring 2020, when the coronavirus initially surged in the US.
 We swiftly redirected our supply in storage to support medical professionals.